-Castings Public Limited Company (the "company", "Castings P.L.C.") is incorporated and registered in England as a public company limited by shares.
+Castings Public Limited Company (the "company", "Castings P.L.C.") is incorporated and domiciled in the United Kingdom and registered in England as a public company limited by shares.
 The company's registered office is at Lichfield Road, Brownhills, West Midlands, WS8 6JZ, United Kingdom.
 The Company's ordinary shares are traded on the London Stock Exchange's Regulated Market (Premium Listing).
-There has been no change in this information since the annual report for the year ended 31 March 2017.
+There has been no change in this information since the annual report for the year ended 31 March 2018.